-These damages cause a range of symptoms experience by people with MS.
+These damages cause a range of symptoms experienced by people with MS.

 Once diagnosed, MS stays with you, but treatments and can help you to manage the condition and its symptoms.